robzr/short_bus/README.md

 }

 # Usually, you'll want to supply an EventSpec.
 You can also register a Block.
+#   Upon finished, we'll send a completing message back to the dispatcher.
+#
 dispatcher.register(event_spec: 'OtherService::Message::*') do |event, payload|
-  puts "I received only events from OtherService, like: #{event}" end
+  puts "I received only events from OtherService, like: #{event}" 'ExampleBlock::ReturnValue::Hi Guys' end

 # Or, you can register a Method.
 If the return value of any Service hook is a